Neo42/tncd-js/README.md

 # tncd-js

-Code example for the Tiny Code Javascript Series.
+Code example for the Tiny Javascript Series.